minsiksudo/minsiksudo/README.md

-- 👋 Hi, I’m @minsiksudo
+- 👋 Hi, I’m @minsiksudo, the PI of Bioprocess Analytics and Genomics Engineering Lab (BAGEL) at Inha University
 - 👀 Keyworkds: Bioprocesses; Microalgae; Pahtogens; Wastewater; Amplicon sequencing; Shot-gun metagenomics; Environmental microbiome; Asthma
-- Currently I am looking for the best methods/statistical model for clustered/longitudinal shotgun seuqencing data
+- Currently, I am looking for the best method/statistical model for clustered/longitudinal shotgun sequencing data
-- 📫 How to reach me minsik.kim@mgh.harvard.edu
+- 📫 How to reach me minsik.kim@inha.ac.kr

 <!---
 minsiksudo/minsiksudo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.